coinspect/learn-evm-attacks/test/Business_Logic/Beanstalk/README.md

         emit Incentivization(account, amount);
     }
 ```
-The `emergencyCommit` function execute the proposal if `getGovernanceEmergencyThreshold` is reached, which is 2/3 of the votes.
+The `emergencyCommit` function execute the proposal if `getGovernanceEmergencyThreshold` is reached, which is 2/3 of the votes, and only after 1 day has passed since the BIP was submitted.

 The attackers first submit porpsals bip18 and bip19.
 The first one being the real exploit while the later a probable disguease, where it donates funds to the Ukraine foundation.